srobo/docs/programming/sr/vision/index.md

 :   A [`SphericalCoordinate`](#SphericalCoordinate) instance describing the position relative to the camera.

 cartesian
-:   A [`CartesianCoordinates`](#CartesianCoordinates) instance describing the absolute position of the marker relative to the camera.
+:   A [`CartesianCoordinates`](#CartesianCoordinates) instance describing the position of the marker relative to the camera.

 <a id="Coordinate"/>